rezaalizaadeh/rezaalizaadeh/README.md

 ## Profile
 I build end-to-end data science and machine learning projects, from data preparation and feature engineering to model training, evaluation, and deployment.

 My work includes applied machine learning, NLP, audio and signal processing, predictive modeling, and production-oriented ML workflows.
-I am interested in internship opportunities where I can contribute to real-world data, AI, and software-driven projects.
+I am interested in internship opportunities where I can contribute to real-world data, machine learning, and software-driven projects.
 ---

 ## Core Skills